Samsung Dryer Warranty: Cost, Coverage and Plans (2026)

 Samsung dryer warranty vs. home warranty alternatives

 Home warranties are an alternative to an extended warranty.
 It doesn’t just cover your dryer, though, unlike Samsung Care+.
-Home warranties cover various systems and appliances in your home, like:
+Home warranties cover various systems and appliances in your home, including:

 - Dishwashers